All settled? Ready...Set...Go!

 I mean...eh...race your chair closer to the laptop!
 Because it's study time.

-We know that reading a book to be a good 'online' student may be too much for you.
+We know that reading a book to be a good student may be too much for you.
 Fret not!

 We have compiled a few chapters from different books to get you going.